Why does your Black Bean Soup only last 48 hours?

 When I list the leftover times in recipes I take into account two things.
 The main one is whether a recipe might be more likely to grow bacteria and become harmful with being kept too long.
 The other issue is how does a recipe taste and how well can it be reused.

-An example of the former might be a salad dressing made with mayonnaise that after being made and then refrigerated might be at risk for going bad by being taken in and out of the refrigerator.
+An example of the former might be a salad dressing made with mayonnaise, that after being made and then refrigerated might be at higher risk for going bad by being taken in and out of the refrigerator.

 The second is much more subjective.
-With the Black Bean Soup that I mention, I find that the soup becomes more grainy the longer it is kept - and therefore less palatable.
-You may find this not as much a problem, and the soup might be fine for you on the 3rd or 4th day.
+With the Black Bean Soup that you mention, I find that the soup becomes more grainy the longer it is kept - and therefore less palatable.
+This may not bother you, and the soup might be fine for you on the 3rd or 4th day.

 Thanks for writing.